ideaMarcos/tictactemoji/README.md

 https://github.com/user-attachments/assets/75bef452-8ed9-4f34-9689-cfc1b22a5a69

-## About
+## Tech Notes

 * Wanted to learn more about [https://github.com/elixir-nx](Nx)
 * Used variation of tic tac toe where only last 3 moves are kept
 * Created neural network with Axon.
-Uses supervised learning to learn best moves.
+Uses supervised learning.
+* Meant to run locally.
+Not deploying this anywhere.

 ## Helpful resources